cjkrolak/ThermostatSupervisor/README.md

 # GitHub repository environment variables required for docker image build (settings / secrets):
 * 'DOCKER_USERNAME' is your DockerHub username<br/>
 * 'DOCKER_PASSWORD' is your DOckerHub password<br/>

+## Execution Information:

+# debug / diagnostics:
+1. Honeywell pyhtcc.txt file in /home/pi/log/pyhtcc/ shows logging specific to pyhtcc class
+2. ./data/ folder contains supervisor logs

+# environment variables required:<br/>
+for Linux, define and then export variables in ~/.profile<br/>
+for Windows, define env variables in control panel and then re-start IDE<br/>
+for docker image, export the env files to a text file and specify during the docker run command<br/>
+* 'TCC_USERNAME':  username to Honeywell TCC website
+* 'TCC_PASSWORD':  password for TCC_USERNAME
+* 'GMAIL_USERNAME': email account to send notifications from (source)
+* 'GMAIL_PASSWORD': password for GMAIL_USERNAME
+* 'GMAIL_TO_USERNAME': email account to send notifications to (destination)

+## Source Code Information:

 # supervise.py:
 This is the main entry point script.<br/>